aaronsaderholm/LiviaPythonSync/README.md

 	uploads/
 	config.json
 ```

+The idea is you can keep the content folder in it's own separate source control but how you choose to use it is your deal.

 The python script does not upload upload files.
 I just use rsync for that, you can use whatever.
 As long as the config.json is in the parent folder of the templates folder you should be set.